Skip to content

 2. Click Add to Claude

-4. In any chat, open the tools menu to see the Lusha MCP tools
+4. Open any chat, click the tools menu, and confirm Lusha tools are listed

 ChatGPT